arjun1123/DotnetCoreWebAPI/README.md

 # DotnetCoreWebAPI
 .NET Developer Take-Home Assignment

-o	How to run the project:
+o	How to run the project:\n
 Step 1 : Open the DotnetArjunTakeHomeAssignment.sln file in Visual Studio 19
 Step 2 : From Debug Menu on top select "Start Debugging" option or presss F5 key.